adwinying/tensorflow/js/polynomial_regression/README.md

 # Polynomial Regression

-Producing a 3rd-order polynomial equation that is the best fit line for all the points on the canvas.
+This project will produce a 3rd-order polynomial equation that is the best fit line for all the points on the canvas.

 ## Libraries used

 - TensorFlow.js
 - p5.js

-## Pre-requisites
+## Prerequisites
 - A browser
 - `npm` (Optional)